isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-do-fake-wasps-nests-work.markdown

 ## Can Wasps Re-Use Their Own Made Nest?
 No!
 In the real life, wasps wont opt to go for their old abandoned nest.
 Naturally, during winter, most of male wasps die due to advance weather conditions.

-The queen is, then, forced to leave and search for a new place to hibernate until summer.
-During the following year, the wasps would build other nests in their new location, abandoning their previous nests completely.
+The queen is, then, forced to leave and search for a new place to hibernate until summer.Â During the following year, the wasps would build other nests in their new location, abandoning their previous nests completely.

 Sometimes, the queen may return to the old place but wont live in the old nest.
 Instead, the queen wasps would make a new nest near to the old one and begin to breed.
 This behavior tell you that the Fake Wasps Nests may not be an option for the wasps on return thus rendering them ineffective.